-- Require electronic ticketing on all buses that records all trips and issues tickets as appropriate, - Enable introduction of national ticketing incentives including Project Next, - Enable introduction and removal of incentives that lower the fare from national or regional organisations (e.g. Community Connect) - Fares: - Child fares will be available - Children are defined as those aged 5-18 inclusive, or enrolled at school while wearing a school uniform or on presentation of a school ID card, - ii) The child fare will be approximately half3 of the adult - fare, - iii) Children under 5 travel free. - A tertiary students/Community Service Card holder cash fare will be available to those enrolled in a Nelson or Tasman tertiary institution on presentation of an ID card, and
+- Require electronic ticketing on all buses that records all trips and issues tickets as appropriate, - Enable introduction of national ticketing incentives including Project Next, - Enable introduction and removal of incentives that lower the fare from national or regional organisations (e.g. Community Connect) - Fares: - Child fares will be available - i) Children are defined as those aged 5-15 18 inclusive, or enrolled at school while wearing a school uniform or on presentation of a school ID card, - ii) The child fare will be approximately two thirds2 half of - the adult fare, - iii) Children under 5 travel free. - A tertiary students/Community Service Card holder cash fare will be available to those aged 18 and under or enrolled in a Nelson or Tasman tertiary institution on presentation of an ID card, and Community Services Card holders on presentation of their card,